ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

         - port: 80
           targetPort: 80

-It's worth noting here that the `selector` here matches the labels applied to the Pods themselves, and *not* anything on the Deployment.
-Services know or care about Deployments, they sit in front of Pods directly.
-When it comes to ports, the `port` field is the port that the Service listens on, and `targetPort` is the port at which it will attempt to connect to the Pod.
+It's worth noting here that the `selector` here matches the labels applied to the *Pods* themselves, and *not* anything on the Deployment.
+Services don't know or care about Deployments, they sit in front of Pods directly.

 ## Make it so